-4.1 BIOLOGICAL CHARACTERISTICS OF FLA 3
+4.1 BIOLOGICAL CHARACTERISTICS OF FLATFISH

 Flatfish abundance is highly variable, and the species that make up the stock have different biological characteristics.
 Some species (e.g. soles and flounder) are fast-growing and short-lived, generally only surviving to 3-4 years of age, with very few reaching 5-6 years.
 Others, such as brill and turbot, are longer lived, reaching a maximum age of 21 years and 16 years respectively.
 Juvenile survival of all species is highly variable, and adult mortality is high.
-Nonetheless, fecundity is high in FLA 3 species, for example from 0.2 million to over 1 million eggs in sand flounders.
+Nonetheless, fecundity is high in FLA 3 species.
+For example, sand flounders produce from 0.2 million to over 1 million eggs.